Skip to Content

 Making Stuffed Pepper Soup

 To make stuffed pepper soup, you need most of the basic ingredients you normally find in a stuffed pepper recipe.
-This includes onions, garlic, ground beef, rice, tomato sauce, peppers and the additional ingredient of chicken broth.
+This includes onions, garlic, ground beef, rice, tomato sauce, peppers, and chicken broth.

-You can always substitute the chicken broth with beef or vegetable broth if that is the only thing you have available or if you prefer that instead.
+You can always substitute the chicken broth with beef or vegetable broth if you prefer.
+I personally prefer beef broth, but it’s up to you.

-You are going to want to cook your beef the same way you would when making regular stuffed peppers.
-Add it into a skillet with oil until browned.
-Season it with salt and pepper or whatever other seasonings you may prefer.
+To start, cook your beef the same way you would when making regular stuffed peppers.
+Cook it in a skillet with oil until browned.
+Then, season it with salt and pepper or whatever other seasonings you may prefer.

-Add in your vegetables and cooked rice before mixing it in with the chicken broth.
-You can do this on a stovetop, in a slow cooker, or even in a crock pot.
+Next, put your vegetables and cooked rice in a pot and mix them with the chicken broth.
+You can do this step on a stovetop, in a slow cooker, or even in a crock pot.

 The best part about stuffed peppers and stuffed pepper soup is that you can add in whatever ingredients you see fit.
-Without the rice, your stuffed peppers can be made gluten free.
+You can even make them without the rice if you want a gluten-free meal.

 If you want a vegetarian or vegan alternative, use soy crumbles as opposed to ground beef in your stuffing mixture.